 Wasatch Mountains

-The canyons of the Wasatch Mountains are the main source of water and the top outdoor recreation spot for hundreds of thousands of people in Salt Lake County.
-The mountains are also a critical habitat on the edge of the Great Salt Lake Desert for many species of wildlife.
-The ecosystems in this vital mountain range are under pressure from the expanding population of the Wasatch Front.
-TreeUtah is working with local ski areas to ensure these ecosystems can sustain life for generations to come.
-By planting thousands of native trees at ski areas like Alta, Snowbird, and Solitude, we are helping to preserve the recreation opportunities, the wildlife habitat, and the pristine water quality of the Wasatch Mountains.
+The canyons of the Wasatch Mountains include major recreation sites such as Big Cottonwood, Little Cottonwood, City Creek, and Mill Creek.
+These canyons are also the primary water source for thousands of people in surrounding counties.
+The mountains are also essential habitat for animals navigating the major urban-wildland interface of Utah's Wasatch Front.
+The ecosystems in this vital mountain range are under pressure from the expanding population of the Wasatch Front and TreeUtah is partnering with local ski areas to ensure these ecosystems can sustain life for generations to come.
+By planting thousands of native trees at ski areas like Alta, Snowbird, and Solitude, we are helping to preserve the recreation opportunities, the wildlife habitat, and the pristine water quality of Utah's Wasatch Mountains.